Photo of Oliver Pinson-Roxburgh

 Here’s a 7-step guide on how to manage a data breach:

-3. Is the data breach a case of ransomware?
+Is the data breach a case of ransomware?
 If it is, then be as clear as possible whether you are being held to ransom for the data that has been captured.
-It’s important to understand what data is at risk and since the breach, whether it has already been exposed.
+It’s important to understand what data is at risk and whether it has already been exposed.
 Additionally, it’s crucial to understand whether a ransomware attack is preventing access to the captured data which makes it more difficult to access and control its use.

 Have a process in place to absorb any backlash and concern expressed by customers.
 Outsourcing communications to a PR agency can be beneficial or appoint a board level representative to issue a formal statement at the appropriate time.
 Furthermore, not communicating the breach to the data subjects affected can lead to a fine and result in businesses suffering reputational damage.